korzio/note/docs/workshop/site/workshop/codelabs/make-it-work-with-oclif.md

 ### Configure your Slack
 `1.` How to obtain the WebHook URL for our [Slack Node-Edu Channel](https://join.slack.com/t/note-edu/shared_invite/enQtNzM5NDU3MDUzMDE0LWQwNjFmZDc0NzYwOTBhZDczNDUwZTM0ZDM2NGZhOTNlOWVlMWM4M2I1YmQyOWZiNWMzMGY0ODRmOWVmYzZiNDg):
+  - Our Slack (preferable)
     1. Open the [link to Slack webhook](https://bit.ly/35zA1Xd) in a new tab.
 Please note, that the page shows an error.
 That is expected since this is an actual WebHook which expects some params.
     2. Copy the URL of the page from point 1.
 We did not paste the WebHook link directly to the workshop because Slack immediately disables it once it gets public or, in other words, added to the workshop on GitHub.
+  - Your Slack (only if you are sure)
+    1. Register an app https://api.slack.com/apps (activate Webhooks with "Post to specific channels in Slack" permissions)
+    2. Connect the app to any channel

 `2.` Put the Webhook URL to `config/.slackrc` file as `SLACK_WEBHOOK_URL` environment variable